bad-mushroom/shorties/README.md

 * Add authentication to allow user-owned short URLs (since right now they are all "public") :fire:
 * Give short codes their own domain instead of everything shared on localhost. shor.ty :thinking:
 * Doing a final review, I realized I did not paginate the analytics data. :sad:
+* Through out the code I commented where improvements and "nice to haves" could be added
+* Would be nice to have seeded some sample data to work with